balsedie/trilomorph/analyze_data.md

              curves.id = c("glabella","suture","anterior","posterior") #names of maximum number of curves in the dataset )

-    #note to change this configuration if analysing pygidia: 2 dimensions, 7 landmarks, 3 curves (x, x and x semilandmarks respectively)
+    #note to change this configuration if analysing pygidia.
+Trilomorph template[^6] defines up to 3 pygidial curves.
     #nlms <- list(dim = 2, #dimensions (2d)
              lm = c(1:7), #vector of desired configuration cv = c("axis","border","margin"), #names or numbers of desired curves